m007ko/m007ko/README.md

-- 👋 Hi, I’m @m007ko
+- 👋 Hi, I’m Mariia
-- 👀 I’m interested in ...
+- 👀 I’m interested in sustainability, personal growth and technology.
-- 🌱 I’m currently learning at PowerCoders Bootcamp
+- 🌱 I’m currently learning at PowerCoders Bootcamp.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Reach me here or at Linkedin.
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I like chellenges.